-Give this chocolate protein ice cream a try.
-This ice cream recipe is dairy free and made with frozen bananas, cocoa powder, chocolate protein powder, and almond milk!
+This chocolate protein ice cream recipe is dairy-free and made with frozen bananas, cocoa powder, chocolate protein powder, and almond milk!
 With 15 grams of protein per serving, it is a healthy treat too!

 Chocolate Protein Ice Cream

 Did you know you can enjoy ice cream as a breakfast treat or even as a post-workout snack?
 This chocolate protein ice cream wears a lot of hats.

 This protein ice cream is made from a frozen banana base and incorporates your favorite protein powder along with cocoa powder, vanilla, and almond milk.

 There are only 6 ingredients needed to blend up a batch of this chocolate ice cream before you’ll be enjoying a big spoonful of heaven.
 We love this protein ice cream because it is:

 Love desserts?
 Us too!
 Subscribe to our emails and get all of our best desserts straight to your inbox.

 This recipe is simple and you only need a few ingredients.
 Let’s break down everything you need to make this protein ice cream.

 - Bananas– the base of this protein ice cream is frozen bananas!
 Frozen bananas are easy to freeze, become creamy when frozen and blended, and add natural sweetness.
 Learn how to freeze bananas here!